 The model works as follows:

-susceptible individuals are exposed/infected through contact with infectious individuals.
+Susceptible individuals are exposed/infected through contact with infectious individuals.
 Each infectious individual causes on average [R0] secondary infections while they are infectious.

-Transmissibility of the virus could have seasonal variation which is parameterized with the parameter "seasonal forcing" (amplitude) and "peak month" (month of most efficient transmission).
+Transmissibility of the virus could have seasonal variation (as discussed below in Seasonality).
+This is parameterized with the parameter "seasonal forcing" (amplitude) and "peak month" (month of most efficient transmission).

-exposed individuals progress to a symptomatic/infectious state after an average latency.
-This progression happends in three stages to ensure the distribution of times spend in the exposed compartment is more realistic than a simple exponential.
+Exposed individuals progress to a symptomatic/infectious state after an average latency.
+This progression happens in three stages to ensure the distribution of times spent in the exposed compartment is more realistic than a simple exponential model.

-infectious individuals recover or progress to severe disease.
-The ratio of recovery to severe progression depends on age
+Infectious individuals recover or progress to severe disease.
+The ratio of recovery to severe progression depends on age.

-severely sick individuals either recover or deteriorate and turn critical.
-Again, this depends on the age
+Severely sick individuals either recover or deteriorate and turn critical.
+Again, this depends on the age.

-critically ill individuals either get admitted to ICU (if space is available), or are placed in an overflow compartment.
+Critically ill individuals either get admitted to ICU (if space is available) or are placed in an overflow compartment.
 Younger age-groups are given preferential access to ICU.

-critically ill individuals either return to regular hospital or die.
+Critically ill individuals either return to regular hospital or die.
 Again, this depends on the age and on whether they receive intensive care or not.

 The individual parameters of the model can be changed to allow exploration of different scenarios.

 Figure 1.
 A schematic illustration of the underlying model.
 S corresponds to the 'susceptible' population, E is 'exposed', I is 'infectious', R 'recovered', H 'severe' (hospitalized), C 'critical in (ICU)', O 'critical not in ICU/overflow', and D are fatalities.

+Re-worded suggestion...
+Figure 1.
+A schematic illustration of the underlying model.
+Variables include the susceptible population (S), exposed (E), infectious (I), recovered (R), severe and/or hospitalized (H), critical and/or in the ICU (C), those critical but not in ICU or overflow (O), and fatalities (D).

-COVID-19 is much more severe in the elderly and proportion of elderly in a community is therefore an important determinant of the overall burden on the health care system and the death toll.
+COVID-19 is much more severe in the elderly, so proportion of elderly in a community is therefore an important determinant of the overall burden on the health care system and the death toll.
 We collected age distributions for many countries from data provided by the UN and make those available as input parameters.
-Furthermore, we use data provided by the epidemiology group by the Chinese CDC (alternative link) to estimate the fraction of severe and fatal cases by age group.
+Furthermore, we use data provided by the epidemiology group of the Chinese CDC (alternative link) to estimate the fraction of severe and fatal cases by age group.

 Seasonality

-Many respiratory viruses such as influenza, common cold viruses (including other coronaviruses) have a pronounced seasonal variation in incidence which is in part driven by climate variation through the year.
+We don’t yet know how seasonality will affect COVID-19 transmission; that said, many respiratory viruses such as influenza, common cold viruses (including other coronaviruses) have a pronounced seasonal variation in incidence, in part driven by climate variation through the year.
 We model this seasonal variation using a sinusoidal function with an annual period.
 This is a simplistic way to capture seasonality.

-Furthermore, we don't know yet how seasonality will affect COVID-19 transmission.
+For further information on the possible effects of seasonality, see Remaining parameters below.

 Figure 2.
 Seasonal variation in transmission rate is modeled by a cosine.
 The model allows to specify the average R0, the amplitude of the cosine (seasonal forcing), and the month of peak transmission.